cgruver/devspaces-nested-podman-privileged/README.md

 # Enabling `podman run` in OpenShift Dev Spaces with a Rootless Privileged Workspace

-__Note:__ It is recommended that this configuration only be used on an OpenShift cluster that is accessible by very trusted users.
+__Note:__ I recommend that this configuration only be used on an OpenShift cluster that is accessible by very trusted users.
 Because the workspace is allowed to run privileged non-root containers, there is risk of breakout into the underlying compute node.

-I would recommend that this configuration be deployed to a cluster that is dedicated to developer use, and only accessible by a trusted group of developers.
+Therefore, I would recommend that this configuration be deployed to a cluster that is dedicated to developer use, and only accessible by a trusted group of developers.

 ## Allow privileged rootless pods in Dev Spaces